howardkyu/Lightrail-API-V2-Docs/docs/home.md

 ```

 ### Getting Started
-See our examples below to get started with:
+See the following sections to get started with:

  - [Gift cards](https://localhost:8181/docs/#gift-cards/gift-cards)